Kenneth Begay Silver Box with Turquoise

-As seen in Elegant Vessels: A century of southwest silver boxes (Pages 122 & 123)
+As seen in Elegant Vessels: A century of southwest silver boxes (Page 123)

-This box and those on pages 120-123 are the work of master silversmith Kenneth Begay.
-Considered to be the father of modern Navajo silverware, Begay received his early training in a silversmithing program at Fort Wingate, New Mexico, where one of his instructors was Fred Peshlakai.
-Later, after becoming a parent in the White Hogan shop in Scottsdale, Arizona, Begay conceived of and created a line of Southwest-inspired mid-century modern silverware and jewelry.
+Considered to be the father of modern Navajo silverware, Kenneth Begay received his early training in a silversmithing program at Fort Wingate, New Mexico, where one of his instructors was Fred Peshlakai.
+Later, after becoming a partner in the White Hogan shop in Scottsdale, Arizona, Begay conceived of and created a line of Southwest-inspired mid-century modern silverware and jewelry.
 Clean lines and ingenuity typify his work; he was one of the first silversmiths to incorporate local ironwood into his designs.

 See artist bio and other works